 The Surfrider Foundation is committed to protecting our beaches and their natural shorelines.
-We work tirelessly at the national, state and local level to eliminate threats to our beaches such as: seawalls, rip-rap armoring, beach fill and other harmful development projects.
+We work tirelessly at the national, state, and local level to eliminate threats to our beaches such as seawalls, rip-rap armoring, beach fill, and other harmful development projects.

-The Threat to Ocean Beach south of Sloat and Sharp Park
+The Threat to Ocean Beach South of Sloat and Sharp Park

 When beaches erode, they need to migrate inland.
-Rip-rap revetments and seawalls block this process.
-At some point, the beach is completely driven underwater.
+Rip-rap revetments and seawalls, which protect coastal structures, block this process.
+At some point, the beach erodes to the point in which it is completely driven underwater.
 This has already happened along much of Pacifica’s shoreline.
-At high tides, most of Ocean Beach south of Sloat is under water.
+At high tides, most of Ocean Beach south of Sloat is submerged.

 To restore and preserve the beaches at Sloat and Sharp Park, the Surfrider Foundation advocates for a “managed retreat” based solution.
 Managed retreat involves long-term planning to relocate threatened development.
 Because sand replenishment is not a sustainable solution, structures need to eventually move landward in order to save the beach.
 With managed retreat, our shorelines can effectively be restored and preserved for the long-haul.

 For more details about our twin campaigns, please check out our coastal preservation blogsite.